 5. Level of Interaction with Organizational Leadership

-Interaction levels with organizational leadership mark another major difference between an executive assistant vs personal assistant.
+Interaction levels with organizational leadership mark another significant difference between an executive assistant and a personal assistant.

 Executive assistants often collaborate directly with CEOs, managers, and senior executives to ensure smooth organizational operations.